For bubble tea

 This well known bubble tea chain has milky, fruity, frozen, lightly sparkled and hot teas on offer.
 The flavour list and combinations are extensive and you’ll definitely want to check out their limited edition teas.
 Their loyalty program gives them a big tick in our books too.

 Matcha is a finely ground power of specially grown and processed green tea leaves.
 It can be enjoyed in many ways and is popular in hot drinks and desserts such as matcha lattes and soft serve ice cream.
 If you’ve never tried matcha before, it is an earthy, nutty taste but you’ll have to try it for yourself to find out.

 Bonsai Botanika is a cozy cafe on Elizabeth Street serving the finest matcha powders.
-Their Japanese matcha green tea lattes and matcha mud cakes are extremely popular plus they rotate assorted matcha treats and baked goods in their specials cabinet.
+Its Japanese matcha green tea lattes and matcha mud cakes are extremely popular plus they rotate assorted matcha treats and baked goods in its specials cabinet.

 B+C Lab Cafe

 If you are studying at QUT, this convenient cafe in Kelvin Grove is a great place to grab a matcha espresso and enjoy an afternoon treat or two.
 Try the matcha crepe cake for layers of delicious matcha all the way from Kyoto in Japan.
 B+C Lab Cafe has a relaxing atmosphere with extra seating upstairs so you can host a group project meeting or catch up with friends.